 Stone Free - the 1969 re-recording from the purple box set

 I Don't Live Today (LA Forum 04-26-69) - previously on "Lifelines" and purple box set

 All Along The Watchtower - the Olympic mix from "South Saturn Delta"

 Machine Gun - previously on "Live At The Fillmore East"

-Red House (New York Pop Festival, Randall's Island 07-17-70) - previously on ""Jimi Hendrix Concerts" and "Variations on a Theme - Red House"
+Red House (New York Pop Festival, Randall's Island 07-17-70) - previously on ""Jimi Hendrix Concerts" and "Variations on a Theme - Red House" (but with reverb).